usmanaryk1/usmanaryk1/README.md

 ### Hi there 👋
 ## Usman Arshad here
-I am a front-end web developer with extensive experience in Angular, having worked on both national and international projects.
+I am a expert Full Stack web Developer | Angular & React Specialist with extensive experience in nodeJs, .Net-C# having worked on both national and international projects.

-- 🔭 I’m currently working on LMS - PACIOLI, a learning management system for a specific university in Saudi Arabia, as well as the Ontime Project, a hospital management system in USA.
+- 🔭 I’m currently working on the Ontime Project, a hospital management system in USA.

 - 🌱 I’m currently enhancing my skills in Angular and its core concepts to improve development efficiency and user experience.